Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ![commonAncestors-4](./img/commonAncestors-4.svg)

 Here, we find the common ancestors of the `words = ["change", "adjustment"]`.
-The result should be `"[event, happening, natural_event, occurrence, occurent]"`, which are all the words in the graph that contain both `"change"` and `"adjustment"` as hyponyms.
+The result should be `"[event, happening, natural_event, occurrence, occurrent]"`, which are all the words in the graph that contain both `"change"` and `"adjustment"` as hyponyms.

 Note that the outputs are in alphabetical order, and keep in mind that `k != 0` can also apply to this task.